barberaivan/fmc_alternative_states/README.md

 # fmc_alternative_states

-Repository for the article *Microclimate and species composition shape the contribution of fuel moisture to positive fire-vegetation feedbacks*.
+Repository for the article *Microclimate and species composition shape the contribution of fuel moisture to positive fire-vegetation feedbacks*, which is about to be submitted to Agricultural Forest and Meteorology.

 microclimate contains code to fite the vpd model.
 fmc_models contains code to fit fuel moisture models.